CT7-labs/LAMP-8/README.md

 # Useage
 Download all the .dig files to the same folder, then open the block schematic inside [Digital](https://github.com/hneemann/Digital)

 The current compiler is extremely bad so it's not here.
-Stay tuned for that
+And it won't be updated either; I'm focused on Project Sonder right now.